Wellposedness for the KdV hierarchy: Proof of Theorem

-where $\flux_N $ has a very similar structure to the energy density.
-Here we use typical PDE arguments.
+holds in a distributional sense.
+The structure of $ \flux_N $ is given in Lemma \ref{lem:energyflux}.
 It will be convenient to split the Hamiltonian into a quadratic and a higher order part, corresponding to splitting the $N$th Gardner equation into a linear and a nonlinear part,

 Similarly